mdburch/CleaningDataProject/README.md

  File Nomenclature
 ---
 + Add details about file names from the dataset
++ Include which files were used in the analysis and which were not
 ---
 ### Re-running Analysis Code in R
 ---